itswadesh/anne-docs2/docs/admin-manual.md

 :::

-In csv some fields are mandatory as shown below
+In CSV file, some fields are mandatory as shown below

-1. `category_id` → category_id is used for category Id , which is unique provided by vendor.
+1. category_id → category_id is used for category Id, which is uniquely provided by the vendor.
-   It will look for category and if not exist then create category with name.
+   It will look for the category and if not exist then create a new category with the name.
-2. `category` → category is used for category name.
+2. category → It is used for the category name.
-3. parent_category_id → parent_category_id is used for category Id , which is unique provided by vendor.
+3. parent_category_id → parent_category_id is used for category Id, which is uniquely provided by the vendor.
-   It will look for category and if not exist then create category with name.
+   It will look for the category and if not exist then create a new category with the name.
-4. parent_category → parent_category is used for parent category name.
+4. parent_category → parent_category is used for the parent category name.
-5. img → img contain the image link, image will upload into respected server.
+5. img → img contain the image link, the image will upload into the respected server.
 6. active → category info about its activation.
-7. position → position is used for sorting of categoies.
+7. position → position is used for sorting of categories.
-8. megamenu → megamenu is used for meagamenu activation of category. means category will be liste in megamenu or not.
+8. megamenu → megamenu is used for megamenu activation of category. means category will be listed in megamenu or not.
 9. featured → featured is used for category. means category will be shown to customer or not.
-10. shopbycategory → shopbycategory will allow customer to filter products via category.
+10. shopbycategory → shopbycategory will allow customers to filter products via category.
-11. brand_id → brand_id contain the unique brand Id which provided by vendor.
-It will look for brand and if found then assign it to category.
+11. brand_id → brand_id contains the unique brand Id which provided by the vendor.
+It will look for the brand and if found then assign it to a category.
-12. level → level are used to locate the category level, because its uses tree level approach.
+12. level → level is used to locate the category level because its uses a tree level approach.

 ::: warning

-Category use level wise approach, Categories must be increasing format of level.
-Parent must comes before its child.
+Category use level-wise approach, Categories must be increasing format of level.
+Parent must come before its child.

 :::

 ### Export

-- Whenever you want to take a backup of your store , in that case you can use export feature.
+- Whenever you want to take a backup of your store, in that case, you can use the export feature.
-- This feature will export file in csv format.
-And you can upload this file to anne.
+- This feature will export files in CSV format.
+And you can upload this file to your store.
-- You can export Products, Brands, Categories, Features, Sizes, Users and Orders.
+- You can export Products, Brands, Categories, Features, Sizes, Users, and Orders.
-- You can apply filters and you can export data as per your choise.
+- You can apply filters and you can export data as per your choice.
-- When you click on Export All, automatically a csv file will download into your system with data.
+- When you click on Export All, automatically a CSV file will download into your system with data.

 ![Image](./anne/exports.png)

 ## Discounts

 Offering a discount is the best way to get attraction from buyers.
 You can create an unlimited number of coupons for your store and you have full control over the promotions.
-You can set the validity time period, total quantity, how many times a single buyer can get the discount and more control.
-The coupon value can a fixed amount or a percentage of the total order amount.
+You can set the validity period, total quantity, how many times a single buyer can get the discount, and more control.
+The coupon value can be a fixed amount or a percentage of the total order amount.

 **Coupon for specific customer/s**
-You can create coupons that can be used by a single customer or specific group of customers.
+You can create coupons that can be used by a single customer or a specific group of customers.
 To limit the coupon to customers check the LIMITED TO CUSTOMERS option and select customer/s.

 **Coupon for specific shipping zone/s**
 You can create coupons that can be used by the customers from a specific shipping zone of zones.
-To limit the coupon to shipping zone check the LIMITED TO SHIPPING ZONE option and select shipping zone/s.
+To limit the coupon to the shipping zone check the LIMITED TO SHIPPING ZONE option and select shipping zone/s.

 ## Support Desk

-The system has built-in module for customer support Messages
+The system has a built-in module for customer support Messages

 ### Messages

 A messaging module where you can receive messages.
-The message module design to receive communications from customers (customer-merchant and customer-platform).
+The message module is designed to receive communications from customers (customer-merchant and customer-platform).
-The contact us form messages will be in platform inbox.
+The contact us form messages will be in the platform inbox.

 <!-- ### Refunds

-When a customer opens a dispute he/she can also request for a partial or full refund of the order total.
+When a customer opens a dispute he/she can also request a partial or full refund of the order total.
 You can also initiate a refund for an order from your admin panel.
 If you’ve proper permission, you can either approve or decline the refund request in this section. -->

 ## Utilities

-Utility is an important characteristic of business is the creation of utilities is goods so that consumers may use them.
+The utility is an important characteristic of business is the creation of utilities is goods so that consumers may use them.

 ### Pages

 - A page is used for Search engine optimization, which is the process of improving the quality and quantity of website traffic to a website or a web page from search engines.
-- In sidebar, go to Utilities → Pages.
+- In the sidebar, go to Utilities → Pages.
 - You will see the list of pages here.

 ![Image](./anne/pages.png)

 **Create/Edit Page**

-- For create page click on add icon at the bottom of right side, and it will redirect to page edit page.
+- To create a page click on add icon at the bottom of the right side, and it will redirect to the edit page.
-- Now you can able to create page.
+- Now you can able to create a page.
-- For edit page click on pencil icon of page on the listing page and you will redirect to page edit page.
+- For the edit page click on the pencil icon of the page on the listing page and you will redirect to the page edit page.
-- After update details click on save icon.
+- After updating details click on the save icon.

 ![Image](./anne/page.png)

 **Page Export**

-- You can export all yours pages in the csv format.
+- You can export all your pages in CSV format.
-- Click on top right corner at excel logo of the listing page.
+- Click on the top right corner of the excel logo of the listing page.
-- And a csv formatted file will download in your system, which will have data in grid columns.
+- And a CSV formatted file will download in your system, which will have data in grid columns.

 ![Image](./anne/excel-and-search.png)

 ### Blogs

 - A blog is a discussion or informational of store features.
-- In sidebar, go to Utilities → Blogs.
+- In the sidebar, go to Utilities → Blogs.
 - You will see the list of blogs here.

 ![Image](./anne/blogs.png)

 **Create/Edit Blog**

-- For create blog click on add icon at the bottom of right side, and it will redirect to blog edit page.
+- To create a Blog click on add icon at the bottom of the right side, and it will redirect to the blog edit page.
-- Now you can able to create blog.
+- Now you can able to create a new blog.
-- For edit blog click on pencil icon of blog on the listing page and you will redirect to blog edit page.
+- For edit blog click on the pencil icon of blog on the listing page and you will redirect to the blog edit page.
-- After update details click on save icon.
+- After updating details click on the save icon.

 ![Image](./anne/blog.png)

 **Blog Export**

-- You can export all yours blogs in the csv format.
+- You can export all your blogs in CSV format.
-- Click on top right corner at excel logo of the listing page.
+- Click on the top right corner of the excel logo of the listing page.
-- And a csv formatted file will download in your system, which will have data in grid columns.
+- And a CSV formatted file will download in your system, which will have data in grid columns.

 ![Image](./anne/excel-and-search.png)

 ### Frequently Asked Questions (FAQ)

-- FAQ's are series of questions paired with answers, that provides basic information.
+- FAQs are a series of questions paired with answers, that provide basic information.
 - These are very helpful for customers to find their resolutions easily.
-- In sidebar, go to Utilities → FAQ.
+- In the sidebar, go to Utilities → FAQ.

 ![Image](./anne/faqs.png)

 **Create/Edit FAQ**

-- For create FAQ click on add icon at the bottom of right side, and it will redirect to FAQ edit page.
+- To create an FAQ click on add icon at the bottom of the right side, and it will redirect to the FAQ edit page.
-- Now you can able to create FAQ.
+- Now you can able to create a FAQ.
-- For edit FAQ click on pencil icon of FAQ on the listing page and you will redirect to FAQ edit page.
+- For edit FAQ click on the pencil icon of FAQ on the listing page and you will redirect to the FAQ edit page.
-- After update details click on save icon.
+- After updating details click on the save icon.

 ![Image](./anne/faq.png)

 **FAQ Export**

-- You can export all yours fequently asked questions in the csv format.
+- You can export all your frequently asked questions in the CSV format.
-- Click on top right corner at excel logo of the listing page.
+- Click on the top right corner of the excel logo of the listing page.
-- And a csv formatted file will download in your system, which will have data in grid columns.
+- And a CSV formatted file will download in your system, which will have data in grid columns.

 ![Image](./anne/excel-and-search.png)